Jon Morgan

 You can act as your own registered agent for your company, even as a sole proprietorship.

-But you must meet all the Louisiana state registered agent requirements as below:
+You must meet these Louisiana state registered agent requirements

 • Be available during all business hours